DavyJ0nes/s3-region-stats/README.md

 ## Description

-Simple script to get the number of buckets that are in each AWS Region
+Simple script to get the number of buckets that are in each AWS Region.

 ## Usage